CHAPTER 23 (1950-1953) – I

 Hanci and the boys had endured so much over the past several years, it was time to start over somewhere new.
 They packed up a few belongings and left town.
 Drifting from one place to another every few months, they eventually settled down in Dallas, Texas.
 Seemingly everything about their new home was different from their old one…Hanci loved it.
 She was running away from the person she was before the war, before Janifer destroyed virtually everyone and everything that she loved.

-She also needed a change in profession.
+She also needed a change in occupation.
 Hanci had been no saint in her previous life.
 She had controlled one of the largest drug rings in Seattle, making it one of the biggest in the whole northwest part of the country, but she was not interested in that line of work any longer.
 She wasn’t ready to go straight, per se, as she still held quite a bit of contempt for most things, especially people.
 However, her brief friendship with Glendan during their trying times together made her more sympathetic to the plight of others.
 Like most of America during the late ‘40s, she was intently following the dueling paths toward justice that were playing out in the country’s cities and newspapers: authoritarian absolutism (embodied in Stievo’s FBI) versus pragmatic utilitarianism (as seen with Ohrmazd’s/Aricame’s vigilantism).

 Hanci never fought against Stievo directly.
 Though he was nominally on the opposing side when war broke out, he fought valiantly against Geryman, and in doing so he defanged Tayli and Janifer a great deal, leading to their eventual downfalls.
 To Hanci, the current lawman had made a heroic decision and not only emerged victorious, but also stronger than anyone else from that conflict.